Ethnic and Area Studies at Messiah College

 - Non-governmental organizations

-For more information on career planning for the ethnic and area studies program, visit the Messiah College Career Center.
+For more information on career planning for the ethnic and area studies program, visit the Messiah College Career and Professional Development Center.

 Internship opportunities for ethnic and area studies majors

-Messiah’s nationally recognized Internship Center helps place students in a variety of ethnic and area studies internships.
+Messiah’s nationally recognized internship program students in a variety of ethnic and area studies internships.
 A few examples include:

 Learn more about the Department of Biblical and Religious Studies